-Within a short span of time, voice recognition technology has significantly improved and Google claims 95 percent accuracy.
+Within a short span of time, voice technology has significantly improved and Google claims 95 percent accuracy.

 According to Comscore’s media analytics half of all online searches will be made through voice by 2020, Gartner predicts that 30% of the searches will be made on devices without a screen.
 All this suggests that voice search is set to see an enormous rise in the coming years.